jorditorresBCN/Assignments-2017/README.md

 [Lab5]: https://github.com/jorditorresBCN/Assignments/blob/master/Lab05.md

 ## Course Project

->Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn.
->
->Benjamin Franklin
+The project will be individual of in pairs and will be agreed with the teacher before to start it.

+**Three levels:**
+* **Minimum (max  grade 60%)**: Prepare a presentation of some of related technologies presented along this part of the course (slides)
+* **Medium (max grade 90%)**: An alternative to the project may be to create a self-contained practical guide (hands-on) that guides the reader in learning one of the latest cloud technologies.
+* **Full**:
+  * x
+  * x
-The project offers an excellent opportunity for the student to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the student) using the latest in the Cloud technology.
+* **Advanced (bonus of +10%)** The project offers an excellent opportunity for the student to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the student) using the latest in the Cloud technology.

-An alternative to the project may be to create a self-contained practical guide (hands-on) that guides the reader in learning one of the latest cloud technologies.

-The project will be individual and will be agreed with the teacher before to start it (from the student's proposals for his project).